 You found out that the two different testosterone receptor genes code for short and long testosterone receptor proteins.
-A shorter amino acid sequence can have big consequences for a protein's shape.
-And the shape is what determines the functional ability of the protein.
+A shorter or longer amino acid sequence can have big consequences for a protein's shape.
+And the shape is what determines the function(s) of the protein.

-Scientists have found that the shorter version of the receptor protein is better able to interact with other proteins in cells (Figure 3).
-By interacting better with other proteins, the short testosterone receptor is better able to trigger the cell responses to testosterone signaling.
+Scientists have found that the shorter version of the receptor protein is better able to interact with other proteins in the cell (Figure 3).
+By interacting better with other proteins, the short testosterone receptor is better able to trigger the cell's responses to testosterone signaling.